Wednesday, April 29, 2009

 I put in a call to Axis axle and told them of my predicament and they sent me out 4 new outer bearings and also sent 4 new seals for free.

-ad sent one of the wrong size.
+I packed all the bearings and when I when to install the inner bearing I found that Rock Auto had sent one of the wrong size.
 I gave them a call and they had the new bearing on my door step at 10:00 am the next morning.

 I had three of the drums installed last week and today I put the last one on and got the wheels mounted, I didn't measure the before height but I bet I gained 2 more inches of height with the rebuilt axles.
 I can see the top of the tire through the wheel well now.